 Pregnancy was smooth apart from horrid nausea.
 I delivered a girl on a Friday in January 2017 at about 8 am.
 She was born in a VBAC (Vaginal Birth after C-section).
-Within 20 minutes after birth, as soon as I was sutured and given leave from labour room, she was breastfed.
+As soon as I was sutured and given leave from the labour room, within 20 minutes after birth, she was breastfed.
 She was jaundiced, didn’t demand feeds, and preferred to sleep when swaddled.
-The latch was shallow (I was feeding a 4 year old before the pregnancy so maybe my perception was skewed).
+The latch was shallow.
+I was feeding a 4 year old before the pregnancy so maybe my perception was skewed.
 I figured out a pattern where I would strip her down to change diaper then nurse back to sleep.
 We saw very few pee diapers till after discharge.

 5. Did it get better after you got home?

 I think there was no pee for over 24 hours.
-The doctor was not worried, and asked us to wait for 36 hours and keep feeding.
+But the doctor was not worried.
+He asked us to wait for 36 hours and keep feeding.
 After discharge, I stopped using diapers and fed before the 2 hour mark.
 Pee count improved in a day.
 I kept following the same pattern for few weeks.
 Then baby would feed and sleep on my shoulder while being burped.
 I knew about babywearing this time, so started wearing her at 15 days.